sijokuriakose/preloading-strategies/README.md

 # Preloading

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5 to test preloading strategies in Angular.

+Please refer `app-routing.module.ts` to see the various preloading strategies used.

 ## Development server